vyacheslav-spirin/ServiceProtocol/README.md

 }
 ```

-Pay attention to the line with ```DataContract``` object.
-The ```ServiceProtocolDataContract``` class generates the code for packing and unpacking the data.
-This object required for creating clients and servers.
-It is recommended to cache this object and pass it to all clients and servers who use the same schema, in order not to generate the same code once again.
+Pay attention to the line with ```DataContract``` object: the ```ServiceProtocolDataContract``` class generates a code for packing and unpacking data.
+This object is required for creating clients and servers.
+It is recommended to cache this object and to pass it to all clients and servers who use the same schema, in order not to generate the same code once again.

-For the client and server, you need a logger to send errors.
+For the client and the server, you need to have a logger to send errors.
 Create a simple console logger:

 ```cs
 using System;